-- SCR and MCR coverage ratio; - Eligible and required capital SCR and MCR (and their components); - Absolute capital cushion SCR and MCR; - Absolute capital surplus with regard to the target capital ratio defined(SCR only).
+- SCR and MCR coverage ratio;

+- Eligible and required capital SCR and MCR (and their components);

+- Absolute capital cushion SCR and MCR;

+- Absolute capital surplus with regard to the target capital ratio defined (SCR only).

-• Dimensions & tools:
+- Dimensions & tools:

-- Historical and projected values; - Decomposition of own funds (also PVFP) and SCR; - Risk type contributions SCR; - Analysis of Change (analysis of incremental changes based on pre-scribed actuarial steps); - Stress testing (up to ten pre-defined stress scenarios);

-- Risk limits (quarterly and annual ones).
+- Historical and projected values; - Decomposition of own funds (also PVFP) and SCR; - Risk type contributions SCR; - Analysis of Change (analysis of incremental changes based on pre-scribed actuarial steps); - Stress testing (up to ten pre-defined stress scenarios); - Risk limits (quarterly and annual ones).

-The combination of the above metrics and analytical tools serve CSLP as an extensive tool to analyze it's risk profile.
+The combination of the above metrics and analytical tools serve CSLP as an extensive tool to analyze its risk profile.
 Moreover, the development over time is observed and analyzed.
-CSLP's risk exposure as per YE18 based on the standard formula calculations and correlation parameters per risk type contribution after diversifications largely stems from the lapse sub-SCR (around 2/5th and most important), currency sub-SCR (second most important) and equity sub-SCR (third most important and some 1/7th).
+CSLP's risk exposure as per YE19 based on the standard formula calculations and correlation parameters per risk type contribution after diversifications largely stems from the two most important sub-SCR's lapse and FX (each with more than 35 %) and the equity sub-SCR (some 14 %).

 Given CSLP's conservative investment policy for investments on CSLP's risk, market risks and surrender risk in this type of business expose the company only implicitly via a potential shortfall in earnings.

-Such risk type contributions are regularly looked at in the Risk Committee Meetings and reasons for changes observed are discussed.
+Risk type contributions are regularly looked at in the Risk Committee Meetings and reasons for changes observed are discussed.
 The main risk drivers CSLP is exposed to (lapse, FX and Equity) remain the same, but its relative contribution varies slightly from year to year.
 In order to address the operational risk beyond for what is foreseen in the Standard Formula, CSLP performs respective stress tests as part of its ORSA.